Alaska State Parks Volunteer Program and Volunteer Internship Positions

 Allowance/Housing: Subsistence payment of $500 per month.
 Majority of the time will be spent out in the field living in tents and occasionally at the Halibut Cove Lagoon Ranger Station.
 Field equipment will be available for use during the work week.
 Shared bunk/living space will be provided in Homer on days off.
 Bring own sheets, sleeping bag, towels and personal items, etc.

-Transportation: Must provide transportation to Alaska.
-Arrangements will be made to pick you up in Anchorage around May 15-16.
-Otherwise applicants must provide transportation to Homer.
+Transportation: Must provide transportation to Homer, Alaska.
+Arrangements may be made to pick you up in Anchorage around May 15-16.
 Volunteers will have group use of state vehicle while in Homer on restricted and limited basis for shopping and state business.

 Time Commitment: Preference to applicants who can start approximately May 16th (arrive Anchorage by noon May 15th) and work until August 15th.
 Some Volunteers may work until September 1 or later depending on weather.